Rías Baixas: Major commercial and fishing ports

-Wine Production
+Wine

 Wine making is another industry that is important to the Rías Baixas and surrounding land.
 There are approximately 20,000 different vineyards in the area.
 A specific type of white wine, Albariño, originated in the Rías Baixas and now takes up 90% of the wine produced there.
 This wine is especially successful in the area because the grapes that are the main ingredient are able to withstand and even thrive in the moist, coastal, climate.

 Tourism

 The Rías Baixas are an important source of tourism within Galicia, even more so than the Rías Altas.
 A large draw for tourists is the expansive coastline that results from the nature of the rias.
 This coastline also leads to many beaches.
 The most important historic city is Pontevedra.
 In the Ria de Pontevedra and the Ría Vigo there are a lot of different beaches.
 Furthermore, the cliffs just off shore offer extensive views.
 Naturally, many water and boating activities are also a central attraction for tourists visiting the Rías Baixas.
 The many towns located near the rias also offer added interest.
 Each town is distinctive, but churches, lighthouses, and manor houses are a common and popular feature.
 The food in the Rías Baixas, taken locally from the ocean and rias, is claimed to be very high quality and also attracts tourists.